tango-controls/fandango/doc/recipes/Threading.rst

 threads.Worker``*``
 ===================

-Classes that provide a threaded/multiprocess queues to execute tasks in the background process and throw callbacks when finished.
+Classes that provide threaded/multiprocess queues to execute tasks in the background and throw callbacks when finished.

 WorkerThread
 ------------